Praxis Core Tests

 After reading a passage, you will be asked to analyze the author’s chosen words, sentence structure, detail relationships, point of view, organization of theme development, and word context and nuances.

-Integration of knowledge and ideas
+Integration of Knowledge and Ideas (35%)

 In this section, you will be asked to write an essay for argumentative and for informative writing.
 For your essays, you will need to support your opinions on provided topics using detailed evidence and information.
 You will show your ability to identify your audience, organize the development of your ideas, have a clear message, and use proper English standards.